Teacher Training Testimonials

 The level of tuition was very high.
 Matt is a fantastic teacher and has a unique and highly effective way of imparting knowledge.
 His teachings will stay with me for a very long time.
-I also really enjoyed the variety and expertise of guest tutors, especially Jeff, Lori and Lars as their sessions and personalities resonated with me.
+I also really enjoyed the variety and expertise of guest tutors.

 I honestly didn’t find the days that long, I think ensuring a good mix of asana and practical, especially in the afternoons when energy levels are low is a good idea.
 I really liked the impromptu dancing and singing – very good for energy and morale!!

 I’m ready to jump!
 I have already been teaching my friends.
 I know I have a lot to learn but I think the way to learn is by DOING IT!
 I’m hugely grateful to Matt for the opportunity to teach at Dancing Warrior.